 Household cleaning supplies is one of the first places to start insofar as improving the air quality in your home.
 You can clean plenty of household surfaces just as effectively with a milder vinegar and baking soda combination as you can with a stronger surface-cleaning chemical.

 From window cleaners to air fresheners, anything you spray in the air you then immediately breathe into your lungs.
 And, just because it smells nice does not mean it is healthy for you to breathe it in.
 Plenty of maladies, including asthma and other respiratory conditions, are either caused or exacerbated by household cleaning products.

 Improper or Neglected Ventilation

 If the air does not properly circulate in your home, this causes particles to remain stagnant.
 It also makes it easier for you to breathe them in.
-In fact, the Illinois Department of Public Health has concluded that inadequate ventilation in the home is the primary cause of indoor air pollution in about half of the homes it surveyed.
+According to the Environmental Protection Agency (EPA), inadequate ventilation in the home is the primary cause of indoor air pollution in about half of the homes surveyed.

 One of the simplest ways to improve ventilation is to open a window or two, but that’s not so easy to do in the colder months, or if you live in the city where there’s a lot of noise pollution (and outdoor air pollution!).
 Another way is to improve your HVAC system so that it is up to date with the current codes, which improve all the time as new ways of improving air quality are discovered.